AJ-s03/SMS/README.md

 # SMS
-Sales management system is small beginner level GUI application.
-Everything is in the synopsis provided.
+Sales management system is small beginner level GUI based project.
+Everything else is in the synopsis provided...